A Tulane parent guide for talking with your student about sexual violence

 Review with your student the response resources listed on the next page.
 Make sure they know where to turn if they need support for themselves or a friend.

 While it is hard to think about your student being the victim of violence, it is important to consider how you can respond supportively to such a disclosure.
 Being believed and supported by family and friends can positively impact a survivor’s recovery.
-Here are some pointers for showing your support.
+For a guide to supporting your child, click here.

 As a parent, you may have questions about campus policies, procedures, and reporting options.
 At Tulane, we encourage students to make the best decision for themselves, which may or may not include reporting.
 Someone may choose to report for a variety of reasons, including:

-2. Tulane University Campus Climate Survey on Sexual Misconduct.
-Retrieved from tulane.edu/wave-of-change/climate-assessment
+1. Tulane University 2022 Campus Climate Survey on Sexual Misconduct.
+Retrieved from Tulane allin.tulane.edu/climate-assessment